Written by Anujith SinghPublished Updated

 Irrelevant internal links

-Links between pages with no topical relationship confuse Google about your site's content structure.
-Remove or replace these with links to genuinely related content.
+Links between unrelated pages muddy your topical signal.
+Remove them and replace with links to genuinely connected content.

 How to fix internal linking issues